-is exact.
-For $i\neq 0$, $(A\otimes^h hol(1))^i \simeq A^i\otimes hol(1)$ is the usual tensor product, and thus the sequence is exact because it is obtained from $\CC \to hol(1) \to hol(1)$ by tensoring with $A^i$.
-For $i=0$, we can write $A^0$ as filtered colimit of holomorphic rings of finite presentation, and thus restrict to the case where $A^0=\OO(X)$ is the ring of holomorphic functions on a closed analytic subspace $X \subset \CC^n$, defined by a finite number of global equations.
-The above sequence is then isomorphic to the exact sequence
+The statement we want to prove here is idenpendant of the differential of $A$ and we can thus work entirely with the underlying graded holomorphic rings.
+We start by the degree $0$ part.
+The holomorphic ring $A^0$ can be written as a filtered colimit in $\CR^h$ of finitely presented holomorphic rings $A^0 = colim_i B_i$.
+Each $B_i$ is thus the holomorphic ring of closed analytic space $X_i \subset \CC^n$ (for some $n$ depending on $i$), given by a finite number of global holomorphic equations.
+For each $i$, we can identify $B_i\otimes^h hol(1) \simeq \OO(X_i \times C)$.
+The diagram above is then isomorphic to the following

+Moreover, $\partial : \OO(X_i \times \CC) \to \OO(X_i \times \CC)$ turns out to be the partial derivative along the canonical coordinate on $\CC$.
+It is then clear that the diagram above is a filtered colimit of short exact sequences and thus is an exact sequence.
+This shows that \ref{eq:shortexact} is indeed exact in degree $0$.
+Exactness in non-zero degrees is proven similarly.
+For $i$ fixed, let $M=A^i$ considered as an $A^0$-module, and we can replace $A$ by the graded holomorphic ring $A^0 \oplus M[-i]$ in order to prove that \ref{eq:shortexact} is exact in degree $i$.
+We first reduce to the case where $A^0$ is of the form $\OO(X)$ for some $X \subset \CC^n$ as above.
+We then write $M$ as a filtered colimit of finite presented $\OO(X)$-modules, and thus reduce to the case where $M$ is finite presented.
+In this case it corresponds to a well defined coherent $\cM$ sheaf on the Stein space $X$ with a global presentation $\OO_X^q \to \OO_X^p \to \cM \to 0$.
+The diagram \ref{eq:shortexact} in degree $i$ then can be identified with

-where $\partial_t$ is the partial derivative along the standard coordinates $t$ on $\CC$.
+where $\pi : X \times \CC \to X$ is the first projection and $\partial$ is again the partial derivative along the coordinate on $\CC$, which exists canonically on $\pi^*(\cM)$.
+The above diagram is again a short exact sequence.